raaka-m/VAIL2021/README.md

 Day 2 (2/9/2021)
 1. Supervised learning is when a computer is able to create a function h(x) based on training data; then, it uses that function on another set of data.
 On the other hand, unsupervised learning is when a computer must find patterns and correlations on its own using a particular set of data.
 2. The statement "Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries" is FALSE.
 Scikit-Learn is built on top of these common data and math libraries.

+Day 3 (2/10/2021)
+1. Tensors are a mathematical representation of a physical entity that may be characterized by magnitude and multiple directions.
+2.